Welcome to The Liquid Audit.

 Thank you for considering us.
 If you found The Liquid Audit through a referral, an ad, or a recommendation, this page is here to make the next step feel easy and official.

-You should be able to see the real product website, the real price, what you get for the money, and exactly how a venue gets set up before you subscribe.
+You should be able to see the real product website, the current pricing structure, what you get for the money, and exactly how a venue gets set up before you subscribe.
 That is how we want to treat people who are thinking about choosing us.

 Official website